Jewgle Perth Skyline

 There is a unique culture within Israel of technology transfer and commercialisation that is led from within the tertiary institutions.
 The Chief Scientist, a governmental office is responsible for encouraging scientific research in Israel through the provision of conditional research grants.

 The development of the Israeli innovation-based economy was no accident.
 It was the product of strategic leadership, smart policies and an effective partnership between industry and government to create a unique model of market-driven innovation.
 It has allowed economic growth and the creation of billions of dollars of revenue.
-Israel now ranks as the world’s 28th largest economy by nominal GDP.
+Israel now ranks as the world’s 28th largest economy by nominal GDP, the only country in the world in the past 50 years that has moved from a third world to a first world economy.

 Australia could benefit from all of this and more.
 Our Government is striving for new industry, productivity growth, and economic enablement.
 Bilateral trade was flourishing and diplomatic relations between Israel and Australia were delivering new opportunities for our country until the last general election.